You are here

-Any restrictive relative, temporal or conditional clause or indirect question dependent on this type of main clause will take the optative.
+Subordinate clauses (relative, temporal or conditional clauses, as well as indirect questions) dependent on this type of main clause will usually take the optative.

-There is no evidence for this nuance in the main clause before the fifth century B.C.E.
+There is no evidence for this usage in the main clause before the fifth century B.C.E.

 Iterativity in the past is expressed in this way particularly by Herodotus and in Attic texts.